Want to greet your guests outside? Learn how to make this 'Oh Hello Porch Sign' with a wood plank, MakerX tools, and some paint.

 My stencil is 7 inches wide, so I trimmed off the unused vinyl before weeding so I could use that vinyl for another project.

-Since we are using this as a stencil, we want to remove the letters from the design.
+Since we use this as a stencil, we want to remove the letters from the design.

-Cut a length of Transfer Tape that will fit over the top of the stencil, then apply the Transfer Tape.
+Cut a length of Transfer Tape that will fit over the stencil's top, then apply it.

 Slowly remove the backing paper from the vinyl, making sure that all pieces of the vinyl stick to the transfer tape.